chevron icon chevron icon chevron icon

 To understand pie charts, we need to know fractions, percentages, and ratio well.
 In this article, we will study pie charts through fractions, ratios, and percentages.

-What fraction of the figures below is shaded?
+What fraction of the diagram below is shaded?

 Pie Charts And Fractions